Model Context Protocol (MCP) Quick Start Guide

 try:

-# This context will be passed to the tool during each communication
+# This context will be passed as a parameter to the tool during each communication

 yield AppContext(histories=histories)